 Because pigeons have a reputation for being such exceptional navigators, they have also been bred for sport.
 If falconry was for the nobles, then pigeon racing was the sport of the common man.
 When pigeons race, they are transported miles away and then are released and timed to see how long it takes to for them to get back to their base.
 Pigeons reach speeds of nearly 80 m.p.h. and can cover between 600-700 miles a day.

 In addition to their remarkable navigational abilities, pigeons have keen eyesight.
 They can see more wavelengths of light, including ultraviolet, than humans can.
-In 2015, CNN ran a piece on how pigeons were being trained by researchers at the University of Iowa and the University of California-Davis Medical Center to detect cancer from tissue sample and this is what their research entailed:
+In 2015, CNN ran a piece on how pigeons were being trained by researchers at the University of Iowa and the University of California-Davis Medical Center to detect cancer from a tissue sample.
+This is what their research entailed:

 For the experiment, eight birds were placed in a high-tech box in which they were shown an image a scientist would see under the microscope, along with two boxes.
 The slides showed relatively straightforward images of cancer cells, and cells that are not cancerous, from actual breast tissue samples.
 The scientists trained the birds to peck at one box if the sample was malignant, the other if it was benign.
 The birds trained with 144 images at different magnifications and each got a pellet when it pecked at the box with the right answer.